Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Results

-{\bf{Waveguide vs Cavity Comparison ---}} In Fig.~({\ref{IndAndEff}}) we compare the three single photon source architectures shown in Fig.~({\ref{SetUps}}).
-For large cavity or filter widths ($\kappa_{c,f}\gg \xi\sim1~\mathrm{meV}$), the entire sideband contributes to the detected field, yielding an indistinguishability of that in bulk, $\mathcal{I}=B^4\approx 83\%$ for realistic parameters at $T=4~\mathrm{K}$.
+In Fig.~(3) we compare the three single photon source architectures shown in Fig.~2~(a).
+For large cavity or filter widths ($\kappa_{c,f}\gg \xi\sim1~\mathrm{meV}/\hbar$), the entire sideband contributes to the detected field [see Fig.~2~(b)], yielding an indistinguishability of that in bulk, $\mathcal{I}=B^4\approx 83\%$ for realistic parameters at $T=4~\mathrm{K}$.
 As the filter or cavity is reduced in width, the indistinguishability increases as the phonon sideband is removed.
-This plot demonstrates that until the strong coupling regime is reached, i.e. for $\kappa_c>4g$, with regards to the indistinguishability, the dominant effect of the cavity is to filter the QD emission.
+This plot demonstrates that until the strong coupling regime is reached, i.e. for $\kappa_c>4g$, with regards to the indistinguishability, the dominant effect of the cavity is that of filtering, as also suggested by Fig.~2~(b).
 The efficiency of the filtered source (ii), however, always decreases with decreasing filter width as the sideband is removed, whereas the cavity efficiency (iii) increases, since the Purcell effect compensates for photons lost into the sideband.